streetvirus/cadaver/README.md

 # Cadaver Theme

 The Cadaver theme is a simplified Shopify theme, to be used as a "blank slate" starting point for theme designers.
 When I say 'basic' I really mean it.
-All of Bootstrap is included if you want to use it, but it's main utility is baseline styling and boring stuff like forms and tables.
+Bootstrap and Font Awesome are included to get you going quickly but neither are required.
 Comment out all the things you don't need and save yourself the bloat.

 __Features:__
 - Almost no theme settings.